 Formal representation of the Trust by a volunteer to other organisations or media can only take place if authorised by your staff contact.
-This may require approval from our Marketing and Media team and is governed by further procedures and guidelines.
+This may require approval from our communications team and is governed by further procedures and guidelines.
 If you think this affects you and you have not done so already, please speak to your staff contact.